obsidiansystems/ledger-app-sui/docs/apdu.md

 | `1`          | The length of the address    |
 | `<variable>` | Address                      |

-### SIGN_JSON_TX
+### SIGN_TX

-Sign a Transaction in JSON format encoded in hexadecimal string (utf8), using the key for the given derivation path
+Sign a Transaction, using the key for the given derivation path

 #### Encoding